masthoon/pwintools/README.md

 r.interactive() # interactive2 for Remote available
 ```

-The [test][EXAMPLE] provides some examples of usage:
+The [test][EXAMPLE] directory provides some examples of usage:
-- test_process spawns pwn.exe and exploit it (pwn.exe can be build using `tests/build_pwn_pe.py` requires [LIEF][LIEF])
+- test_pwn_pe spawns pwn.exe and exploits it (pwn.exe can be build using `tests/build_pwn_pe.py` requires [LIEF][LIEF])
-- test_remote is a basic TCP connection
+- test_remote is a basic TCP connection and interaction
-- run_shellcodeX injects shellcode X into notepad.exe to test it locally
+- test_shellcode injects shellcodes into notepad.exe to test them locally
+- exemple_rop is a example of exploit script for the associated vulnerable exemple_rop

 # Deps